 According to the WHO, 60% of factors related to individual health and quality of life are correlated to lifestyle.
 And while we’re more aware than ever about the importance of nutrition, movement, sleep, and emotional health, the challenge is now sorting through all of that guidance to identify the tactics that will be most impactful on our lives.

-Lifeforce Membership includes ongoing access to our clinical team, plus a dedicated performance guide to help members monitor progress and stay on track.
+Lifeforce Membership includes ongoing access to our clinical team, plus a dedicated Health Coach to help members monitor progress and stay on track.
 Unlike other telehealth platforms, Lifeforce members have access to as much guidance as they need to best optimize their performance and health.
 That means a convenient and digital-first platform custom-built by functional medicine doctors, clinical and scientific researchers, and endocrinologists.

 “Improving health and performance is still fundamentally a human-to-human endeavor,” says Dr. Tandon.
 “The way results are interpreted and the accuracy of recommendations is only as good as the doctors involved, but we use our technology to give our doctors a few superpowers.”

 And those superpowers extend to Lifeforce members as well.
 “It might sound a bit pie in the sky right now, but how would society benefit from a hundred thousand, or a million, adults living at the top of their game doing what they love?” asks Bain.
 “That’s the meta question we want to answer.”